NVIDIA/spark-rapids/tests/README.md

 The minimum required Maven phase to run unit tests is `package`.
 Alternatively, you may run `mvn install` and use `mvn test` for subsequent testing.
 However, to avoid dealing with stale jars in the local Maven repo cache, we recommend to invoke `mvn package -pl tests -am ...` from the `spark-rapids` root directory.
-Add `-f scala2.13` if you want to run against
+Add `-f scala2.13` if you want to run unit tests against Apache Spark dependencies based on Scala 2.13.

 To run targeted Scala tests use